microsoft/vscode-dev-containers/containers/ubuntu/README.md

-# Ubuntu & Git
+# Ubuntu

 ## Summary

-*Simple Ubuntu container with Git installed.*
+*A simple Ubuntu container with Git and other common utilities installed.*

 | Metadata | Value |
 |----------|-------|